How to Tell if Your Septic Tank is Full

 Multiple Fixtures Affected Simultaneously

 Slow drains in many places at once point to a full septic tank.
-A full tank can block your plumbing, affecting many drains.
+Multiple slow drains can also be a result of clogged pipes caused by a full septic tank, which can block your plumbing and affect many drains.

 Unpleasant Odors Inside and Outside

-Strong, sewage smells inside or outside are another sign.
-If you smell these odors, it means your septic tank needs pumping.
+Foul odors inside or outside are another sign.
+If you notice these odors, it means your septic tank needs pumping.

 These smells can come from: